 Now let's get back to the article.

-May 2013 marks my 10th year in music instruction.
+May 2013 marked my 10th year in music instruction.
 At times I’ve taught bass guitar or piano, and I’ve benefited a great deal from that, but my mainstay has always been guitar.

-I’ve watched a lot of students come and go, and some of that is just turnover, but I think there are a lot of people that get in with high expectations only to find that it takes real time and effort to develop skill on their instrument.
-They are surprised to find that they can’t instantly do what other musicians seem to do so effortlessly.
+I’ve watched a lot of students come and go, and some of that is just turnover, but I think there are a lot of people that start with high expectations only to find it takes real time and effort to develop skill on their instrument.
+They are surprised to find that they can’t instantly do what other musicians seem to be able to do so effortlessly.

-Though I don’t expect to change anyone’s mind, I think the following elements represent some of the most important facets of becoming a better instrumentalist.
+If you were to ask me, I think the following elements represent some of the most important facets of becoming a better instrumentalist.
 Whether you’re about to get in to lessons or you’re already in lessons, understanding these concepts will help you on your path.

 1. Remain Teachable

 But in the last few months I’ve come to see that in some regard it’s not as complicated as it looks.
-I still wouldn’t consider myself the next McKee or Ross – they are amazing – but I am starting to figure some things out.
+I still wouldn’t consider myself the next McKee or Ross – they are amazing – but I am starting to see how it all works.

-So don’t get frustrated too easily.
+So don’t get frustrated.
 That brings me to my next point.